Published: October 20, 2019

 Carbohydrates are also not necessary in an energy or performance drink since they are not associated with improved focus.
 Poor quality carbohydrates may actually cause a rebound lack of focus as described below.

 Sugars: 0 g

-The lack of sugar means it would be less likely to have an blood sugar spike following the ingestion this supplement.
-However, blood glucose levels may still rise due to the sweet flavor.
+The lack of sugar means it would be less likely to have a blood glucose spike following the ingestion this supplement.
+However, blood glucose levels may still rise due to the maltodextrin and sweet flavor.

 With increased blood glucose through ingestion comes increased insulin, the hormone responsible for storing energy.
 The activity of insulin brings your blood sugar back down, and if your blood sugar becomes even slightly lower-than normal, you may experience symptoms.

 Symptoms of hypoglycemia (lower-than normal blood sugar) may include fatigue, weakness, craving sugary foods/drinks, mild dizziness, tunnel vision, and anxiety.

 Following high carbohydrate or high sugar meals, it is common to experience fatigue and lack of focus (among other symptoms) when your blood sugar comes back down.

 Zero sugar and low carbohydrate means you are less likely to experience this reactive hypoglycemia or “sugar crash.”

 Sucralose is a sugar substitute and a common ingredient in diet soft drinks and other beverages for sweetness.

 Sucralose is noncariogenic.
 It resists hydrolysis in the human digestive tract, being excreted unchanged in the feces, and the very small portion absorbed is rapidly eliminated in the urine.
 Therefore, it produces no glycemic response and is virtually noncaloric.
 Following safety testing and toxicological studies in humans and animals, the FDA concluded that sucralose does not pose any carcinogenic, reproductive, or neurological risk.SWEETENERS | Others by M.B.A.
 Glória